moonshot-nagayama-pj/PnPQ/CONTRIBUTING.md

 1. Run `uv sync`.
 1. Create a PR to merge this branch.
 1. Wait for approval to merge the PR, and finish!

+The steps are modified from the [Pallets release procedure](https://palletsprojects.com/contributing/release).